QBI-Software/OPEXUploader/README.md

 1. In the popup window, check OPEX IDs (default is checked)
 1. Enter the raw data directory as input (eg \DATA\7TMRIData\raw for baseline and \DATA\7TMRIData\raw_06 for 6mth)
 1. Select one of two subdirectories ('sorted_0m', 'sorted_6m') in the sampledata/mri directory as output depending on baseline or 6mth scan.
-1. Previous uploads can be ignored by adding the 'done' directories sampledata\mri\done_0m or sampledata\mri\done_6m
+1. Previous uploads can be ignored by adding the 'done' directories (sampledata\mri\done_0m or sampledata\mri\done_6m)
-1. Check the 'done' directory is empty - this is where the files will be moved.
-If not, move the files to the appropriate done_0m or done_6m directory.
+1. The 'done' directory is where the files will be moved after uploading.
+1. When complete, move the files to the appropriate done_0m or done_6m directory.
 1. Click 'RUN'

 #### MRI upload